 The official name of this group is the Members Church of God International.
 It is also often referred to as Ang Dating Daan (ADD), which translates as “The Old Path,” the name of its international TV broadcast.
 Members are sometimes called ADD after the broadcast name.

-The roots of the church are found in an indigenous Filipino church known as the Iglesia ng Dios kay Kristo Hesus, Haligi at Suhay ng Katotohanan (Church of God in Christ Jesus, Pillar and Support of the Truth) which was started in 1928 by Nicolas Antiporda Perez, the first Presiding Minister.
-Perez led the church until his death in 1975.
-The leadership then passed to the only ordained minister in the church, Eliseo Soriano.
+The MCGI developed out of an indigenous Filipino cult known as the Iglesia ng Dios kay Kristo Hesus, Haligi at Suhay ng Katotohanan (Church of God in Christ Jesus, Pillar and Support of the Truth) which was started in 1928 by Nicolas Antiporda Perez.
+Perez’s church was, in turn, an offshoot of Felix Manalo’s Iglesia Ni Cristo.
+Perez led his church as the first Presiding Minister until his death in 1975.
+Eliseo Soriano, an ordained minister in the Perez’s church, left the group in 1976 to start his own organization—which he asserted was the true church of God.
 Soriano reformed the church in 1980 as the Mga Kaanib Iglesia ng Dios kay Kristo Hesus Haligi at Saligan ng Katotohanan sa Bansang Pilipinas (Members Church of God in Christ Jesus the Pillar and Ground of the Truth in the Philippines).
-Under Perez the church consisted of a single local congregation of about 100 members.
-Under the leadership of Soriano, the church has grown into an international organization.
-The church now has over 5000 local congregations in the Philippines, and can be found in about 100 other countries.
+Under Perez the church had consisted of a single local congregation of about 100 members.
+Under the leadership of Soriano, this new church has grown into an international organization.
+The church has over 5000 local congregations in the Philippines, and can be found in about 100 other countries.
 Some estimate that there may be as many as one million members worldwide.
+The name of the group was officially changed to the Members Church of God International (MCGI) in 2004.

 Pastor Eli (as Soriano is popularly known) initially spread his message through preaching tours.
 However, in late 1980 he launched the radio broadcast of The Old Path (Ang Dating Daan).
 It was this broadcast that caused the movement to spread throughout the Philippines and then internationally.
+The Old Path television program is now broadcast in at least 70 countries.
 The first church outside the Philippine islands was established in Hong Kong in the 1990’s.
 Another vehicle for church growth has been the Bible Expositions.
-These consist of a question and answer session with church leaders—first Soriano, and then later Vice Presiding Minister.
+These consist of a question and answer session with church leaders—first Soriano, and then later Vice Presiding Minister Daniel Razon.
 These have developed into an international outreach of the church.

 Unlike many cults, there are not many written documents available to assess their doctrine.
 Their beliefs are presented via the radio and TV broadcasts of Pastor Eli.
 However, by hearing Soriano speak you can get the gist of his belief system.
 Eli Soriano has an unusual twist on many essential Christian doctrines.
 He asserts belief in the Trinity, but it is not the Triune God of the Bible.
 For Soriano only God the Father is the Almighty God.
-Jesus is a Mighty God, but is lower in rank and power than the Son.
+Jesus is a Mighty God, but is lower in rank and power than the Father.
+Soriano teaches that Jesus is divine, but did not become truly human.
+Christ only gave the appearance of being in human form.
 The Holy Spirit is a further step down from the Father and the Son.
 The God of Holy Scripture is all-powerful, all-knowing, and present everywhere.
-However, Soriano insists that God is not omnipotent, does not know all things, and is not present everywhere (for example, He is not present in hell).
+However, Soriano insists that God is not omnipotent, does not know all things (for example, the future), and is not present everywhere (for example, He is not present in hell).

 Soriano asserts that the Members Church of God International is the only true church, and the only church teaching true doctrine.
 Only members of this body are saved and will go to heaven.
 To become a member of the MCOGI one must be baptized in water by immersion in this church.
 Baptism follows an intense indoctrination into the beliefs and practices of the church.
 Also, there is a strong emphasis on works—with it being stated that only those who obey completely the commands of the New Testament will be allowed to enter heaven.
 Further, there are two distinct types of salvation.
 Salvation for the Jews was accomplished by Jesus on the cross.
 Salvation for Christians will only be accomplished at the Second Coming and the resurrection.

-This church seems to believe in a form of “soul sleep.”
+This church believes in a form of “soul sleep.”
 They teach that the soul of man consists of the spirit/breath and the body.
 When a person dies, the spirit is kept in the care of God, and will be reunited with the reformed body in the resurrection.

 Soriano asserts that he and his church have a very special role in God’s plan.
 The establishment of this church is a direct fulfillment of prophecy, as found in Zechariah 8:3 and Isaiah 24:15.
 The “islands of the sea” referred to in Isaiah is the Philippine archipelago.
-Soriano also believes that he is the “Sent One,” a special prophetic emissary of God.
+Thus, Filipinos and the MCGI has a very special role in end-time prophetic fulfillment.
+Soriano believes that he is the “Sent One,” a special prophetic emissary of God.
 As such, only he can accurately interpret and teach the Bible.
+He also claims to be the “most sensible preacher in our time.”
+Soriano and Razon are both designated as the “Overall Servants” who lead the true church of God.

 Summary of Beliefs

-Salvation: They believe in salvation through grace and obedience to the New Testament.
+Salvation: They affirm belief in salvation through grace and obedience to the New Testament.
 Also, only those who are members of this church are saved.
-Water baptism is also required.
+Water baptism is required.

 Human nature: The soul of man consists of his spirit/breath and body.